 Hide Twitter Guff not only makes it easy to hide trends while you’re on Twitter, it also removes suggestions for who to follow.
 (But you can turn those back on if you want.)

 Once the extension is installed, just refresh your feed and the trending topics will have disappeared from your Twitter home page.

 How to Hide Trending Topics on Facebook

 There are three options when it comes to removing trending topics on Facebook.

-If you want a simple way to remove Facebook’s trending topics, just install the Chrome extension Remove trending Facebook.
+If you want a simple way to remove Facebook’s trending topics, just install the Chrome extension Remove trending Facebook [No Longer Available].
 Once installed, if you have Facebook open, refresh the page and the trending topics will disappear.

 After you install the extension, refresh your Facebook page if you have it open.
 Scroll down to the Trending list and click the little grey x in the top right corner and click OK.